dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 Hmm, looks like for some reason `video` is undefined!

 This is because `this.state.videos[0]` which we are using for `this.state.selectedVideo` is actually undefined for a little bit of time when we first load the page.
+WHAT?!

 The videos array is empty until the API request to youtube completes, but that takes a few milliseconds at least.
 However React just goes and runs the render() functions of all the components right away.
 As soon as the state changes, it will re-render with all the data there, but for a brief moment the data isn't there yet.

 To fix this, we can just have the *VideoDetail* component render something else if video is not set.
 How would you do that?